 What is the statement of accounts?

-The statement of accounts looks back on the financial year which runs from 1 April to 31 March, it explains in detail what money each council has actually received and what they have spent.
-This is different from the budget book which looks forward at what each council thinks they will receive and spend in one financial year.
+The statement of accounts looks back on the financial year which runs from 1 April to 31 March, it explains in detail what money the council has actually received and what it has spent.
+This is different from the budget book which looks forward at what the council thinks it will receive and spend in one financial year.

-As well as showing all incoming and outgoing money, the statement of accounts provides an overview of each council's financial position at the end of each year.
+As well as showing all incoming and outgoing money, the statement of accounts provides an overview of the council's financial position at the end of each year.